ClaytonMoniz/NSU-Capstone/README.md

 If it did not install or work properly follow the steps again and ***MAKE SURE THESE ARE TRUE***
 - ***BOTH*** the ***ZombieShooterSetup.msi*** and ***setup.exe*** are in the same folder.
 - Run the ***setup.exe*** ***NOT*** the ***ZombieShooterSetup.msi***.
-- I you placed the setup files in the same folder you installed the game to make sure you ***run ZombieShooter.exe to start the game NOT setup.exe***.
+- I you placed the setup files in the same folder you installed the game to make sure you ***run ZombieShooter.exe to start the game NOT anything else***.
 ## Testing Information
 ### How testing was done
 - Testing was done using PyAutoGUI and by simply playing the game.